 We never thought we’d need a campervan air conditioner.
 But that changed after spending some time down south where we struggled to get a good nights sleep during the summer heat.

 We didn’t like the thought of getting pushed out of an area because things got too warm.
-We decided the heck with that let’s get some air conditioning so we can see and do the things we want to.
+We decided the heck with that, let’s get a van air conditioner so we can see and do the things we want to.

 That led us down a long road of researching the Best Campervan Air Conditioner.
-And to make it even more difficult, we wanted a system that could be run off-grid using just solar and lithium batteries.
+And to make it even more difficult, we wanted a van ac unit that could be run off-grid using just solar and lithium batteries.
 Because plugging in just isn’t our thing.

 You might also enjoy:

 Rooftop Van Air Conditioners